One of the most common FAQs we get is 'What is a good Net Promoter Score (NPS)?'

 AccountExperience, or Monetized Net Promoter, is the process of operationalizing NPS survey feedback and scores so that you can:

-Identify which of your accounts are likely upsell opportunities.
-E.g receiving advice like ‘users at all levels of XYZ Corp’s organisation are extremely happy with your service.
+- Identify which of your accounts are likely upsell opportunities.
+E.g receiving advice like ‘users at all levels of XYZ Corp’s organization are extremely happy with your service.
 Your next review meeting is a good chance to focus on what’s next.’

 A monetized net promoter score is the next step after collecting NPS feedback: operationalizing.